 Using diatomaceous earth to store food is not a new idea.
 Many ancient cultures mixed DE into their grain to protect it from insects.
 This is still practiced today in agriculture for grains and animal feed.
 You can also use DE to help preserve food storage items such as grains, flour, legumes, rice, corn, and other dry foods.
-Not only does DE kill and repel insects, it also absorbs moisture, which helps keep food dry and mold-free.
+Not only does DE deter unwanted insects, but it also absorbs moisture, which helps keep food dry and mold-free.
 Another perk of using DE is that it is completely natural, so it helps eliminate the need for artificial preservatives.

 Here's what you will need:

 - A bag of 100% food grade diatomaceous earth

 - A kitchen sieve or sifting scoop

 We recommend applying about 1 teaspoon of diatomaceous earth for every pound of food (or 1 cup of DE for every 50 lbs. of food, if you are storing large quantities).
 If you are placing food items into long-term storage, we recommend increasing the amount of DE to 1½ or 2 teaspoons for every pound of food.

 Using your applicator, dust a thin layer of DE over the bottom of your storage container.